Mainstreet Announces Normal Co - GuruFocus.com

-Mainstreet Equity Corp. (“Mainstreet” or the “Corporation”) (TSX:MEQ, Financial) today announced that the Toronto Stock Exchange (“TSX”) has accepted its notice of intention to make a normal course issuer bid to purchase outstanding common shares of the Corporation (“Shares”) on the open market in accordance with the rules of the TSX.
+Mainstreet Equity Corp. (“Mainstreet” or the “Corporation”) (TSX:MEQ, Financial) announced on May 31, 2023 that the Toronto Stock Exchange (“TSX”) has accepted its notice of intention to make a normal course issuer bid to purchase outstanding common shares of the Corporation (“Shares”) on the open market in accordance with the rules of the TSX.
+The May 31, 2023 news release incorrectly stated that the bid would commence on June 1, 2023 and terminate on May 31, 2024.
+The correct date for the commencement of the bid is June 3, 2023 and the bid will terminate on June 2, 2024.
+All other aspects of the May 31, 2023 release were correct.
+The information in the May 31, 2023 news release has been updated to correct these dates and is restated in the following paragraphs.

 All shares purchased under this bid will be purchased in the open market through the facilities of the TSX and/or alternative Canadian trading systems at the prevailing market price at the time of such transaction.
 Shares acquired under the bid will be cancelled.